 Inside Scoop has 26 outlets in Malaysia and 1 other branch here near Bugis.

-Very exciting area for foodies.
-Other cafes along the same stretch of shophouses include French pastry cafe Nuage Patisserie & Boulangerie, gelato shop Three Point Two, HaengBok CakeYo, Nordic-style cafe At3, cake cafe Dolc Patisserie, Kream & Kensho, Strangers’ Reunion to Plain Vanilla Bakery in the same area.
+If you are at the Kampong Bahru area, other cafes along the same stretch of shophouses include French pastry cafe Nuage Patisserie & Boulangerie, gelato shop Three Point Two, HaengBok CakeYo, cake cafe Dolc Patisserie, Kream & Kensho, Strangers’ Reunion to Plain Vanilla Bakery in the same area.
 I know, so many.

 Their interior is completely different from their sister cafe at Inside Scoop – which exudes a younger and vibrant vibe predominantly yellow in colour with lots of greenery.